Linear Regression under Missing or Corrupted Coordinates: Introduction

 \subsection{Our Results}

-We now present the upper and lower bounds that answer the two questions above.
-The upper bounds follow easily from existing estimators, while the lower bounds are the main contributions of this work.\looseness=-1
+We now present the upper and lower bounds that address the two stated questions.
+The upper bounds follow from existing computationally-efficient estimators, while the lower bounds are the main contributions of this work.\looseness=-1

-We start with three estimators, all applicable to the stronger contamination model of \Cref{def:model2} (i.e., replaced data) and efficient in runtime and sample complexity.
+We start with three estimators, all applicable to the stronger corruption model of \Cref{def:model2} (i.e., replaced data) and efficient in runtime and sample complexity.
 The first, $\cA_1$, is simply using an estimator from existing robust statistics literature, designed for the setting where $\eps$-samples are (entirely) corrupted with $\eps=\eta d$.
-The second, $\cA_2$, is based on the fact that under \Cref{def:linear_model}, $\E[yX] = \beta$, thus one can estimate each coordinate of $\beta$ using existing 1D robust mean estimators tolerant to $2\eta$ corruption (like trimmed mean or median).
-The third, $\cA_3$, is the trivial algorithm that always returns the zero vector.
+The second, $\cA_2$, is based on the fact that under \Cref{def:linear_model}, $\E[yX] = \beta$, thus one can estimate each coordinate of $\beta$ using existing 1D robust Gaussian mean estimators tolerant to $2\eta$ corruption (like trimmed mean or median).
+The third, $\cA_3$, is the trivial algorithm returning always the zero vector.
 See \Cref{app:intro} for details on these algorithms.
-As a note, these algorithms are known to generalize naturally to other covariate distributions beyond Gaussians, but for concreteness, we focus on the most basic setting stated below.
+As a note, $\cA_1,\cA_2,\cA_3$ are known to generalize naturally to other covariate distributions beyond Gaussians, but for concreteness and for clear comparison with our lower bounds, we focus on the most basic setting stated below.